nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 	* If 3 errors happened: same as 1, can't differentiate

 * Now can simultaneously differentiate between:
-    * 1 error: perform correction
+    * 1 error: go ahead and perform correction
-    * 2 errors: detect, but do not perform correction
+    * 2 errors: can detect, but do not perform correction

 * If correction is never attempted, can detect up to 3 errors
     * minimum Hamming distance = 4 (no proof)